-The Florida Metropolitan Planning Organization Advisory Council is a statewide transportation planning and policy organization created by the Florida Legislature pursuant to Section 339.175(11), Florida Statutes, to augment the role of individual MPOs in the cooperative transportation planning process.
-The MPOAC assists MPOs in carrying out the urbanized area transportation planning process by serving as the principal forum for collective policy discussion.
+MPOAC is a statewide transportation planning and policy organization created by the Florida Legislature to augment the role of individual MPOs in the cooperative transportation planning process.
+MPOAC serves as the principal forum for collective policy discussion to assist MPOs in carrying out the urbanized area transportation planning process.

 AMPO is the transportation advocate for metropolitan regions and is committed to enhancing MPO abilities to improve metropolitan transportation systems.

-AMPO is a nonprofit, membership organization established in 1994 to serve the needs and interests of “metropolitan planning organizations (MPOs)” nationwide.
+AMPO is a nonprofit, membership organization established in 1994 to serve the needs and interests of MPOs nationwide.
 Federal highway and transit statutes require, as a condition for spending federal highway or transit funds in urbanized areas, the designation of MPOs, which have responsibility for planning, programming and coordination of federal highway and transit investments.
-AMPO offers its member MPOs technical assistance and training, conferences and workshops, frequent print and electronic communications, research, a forum for transportation policy development and coalition building, and a variety of other services.

 NARC serves as the national voice for regionalism by advocating for regional cooperation as the most effective way to address a variety of community planning and development opportunities and issues.

-NARC represents the interests of its members and advances regional cooperation through effective interaction and advocacy with Congress, federal officials, and other related agencies and interest groups.
-NARC’s agenda includes transportation, economic and community development, environment, public safety, emergency management, and a variety of community issues undertaken by its member organizations.
-NARC provides its members valuable information and research on key national policy issues, federal policy developments, and best practices.
-The association conducts enriching training sessions, conferences, workshops and webinars for its members: Regional Councils, regional planning and development agencies, Metropolitan Planning Organizations, and other regional planning organizations.
+NARC represents the interests of its members through effective interaction and advocacy with Congress, federal officials and other related agencies and interest groups.
+NARC’s agenda includes transportation, economic and community development, environment, public safety, emergency management and a variety of community issues undertaken by its member organizations.
+NARC provides its members information and research on key national policy issues, federal policy developments and best practices.